-Abstract
+1 Abstract

-Madagascar occupied an important place in the amalgamation of Gondwana, and preserves a record of several Neoproterozoic events that can be linked to orogenesis of the East African Orogen.
-We integrate remote sensing, thermochronology and field data to unravel complex deformation in the Ikalamavony and Itremo domains of central Madagascar.
-The deformation sequence comprises a gneissic foliation (S1), followed by south to south-west directed, tight to isoclinal, recumbent folding (D2).
-These are overprinted by north-trending upright folds that formed during a ~E-W shortening event.
-Together these produced type 1 and type 2 fold interference patterns throughout the Itremo and Ikalamavony domains.
-Apatite U-Pb and muscovite and biotite Rb-Sr thermochronometers indicate that much of central Madagascar was thermally reset to at least ~500°C at c.
-500 Ma.
-Deformation in west-central Madagascar occurred between c.
-750 Ma and c.
-550 Ma, and we suggest this deformation formed as a response to the c.
-650 Ma collision of Azania with Africa along the Vohibory Suture in southwestern Madagascar.
-In eastern Madagascar, deformation is syn- to post-550 Ma, which formed in response to the final closure of the Mozambique Ocean along the Betsimisaraka Suture that amalgamated Madagascar with the Dharwar Craton of India.

-Keywords: thermochronology, Gondwana, remote sensing, GIS, supercontinents
+- 2 Madagascar occupied an important place in the amalgamation of Gondwana and preserves a record of - 3 several Neoproterozoic events that are linked to orogenesis of the East African Orogen.
+In this study, we - 4 integrate remote sensing, field data and thermochronology to unravel complex deformation in the - 5 Ikalamavony and Itremo domains of central Madagascar.
+The deformation sequence comprises a - 6 gneissic foliation (S1), followed by south to south-west directed, tight to isoclinal, recumbent folding - 7 (D2).
+These are overprinted by north-trending upright folds that formed during an ~E-W shortening - 8 event (D3).
+Together these produced type 1 and type 2 fold interference patterns throughout the - 9 Itremo and Ikalamavony domains.
+We show that the Itremo and Ikalamavony domains were deformed - together in the same orogenic system, which we interpret as the c.
+630 Ma collision of Azania with - 11 Africa along the Vohibory Suture in southwestern Madagascar.
+In eastern Madagascar, deformation is - syn- to post-550 Ma, which likely formed in response to final closure of the Mozambique Ocean along - 13 the Betsimisaraka Suture that amalgamated Madagascar with the Dharwar Craton of India.
+Apatite U- - 14 Pb and novel LA-QQQ-ICP-MS muscovite and biotite Rb-Sr thermochronology indicate that much of - 15 central Madagascar cooled through ~500°C at c.
+500 Ma. - 16 Keywords: thermochronology, Gondwana, remote sensing, GIS, supercontinents

-Supplementary material:
+17 Supplementary material:

-Supplementary A: Detailed geological map of central Madagascar

-Supplementary B: Detailed methodology and geo/thermochronology results

-Supplementary C: Isotopic data for geo/thermochronology

-Supplementary D: Landsat images and structural interpretation examples
+- 18 Supplementary A: Detailed geological map of central Madagascar - 19 Supplementary B: Detailed methodology and geo/thermochronology results - 20 Supplementary C: Isotopic data for geo/thermochronology - 21 Supplementary D: Landsat images and structural interpretation examples